 State law requires Carnegie Vanguard High School to accurately record the number of students in attendance daily in each class period and report that figure to the state.
 The official state attendance, Average Daily Attendance (ADA), is taken every school day at Carnegie Vanguard at 10:10 a.m.
-During PSAT, SAT, STAAR, and AP testing, students may be in an alternate location and may be counted absent.
-You may receive notification of this absence.
-Please allow 24 hours for this to be corrected.
+If a student is in alternative location during PSAT, SAT, STAAR, and AP testing, you may receive notification of an absence.
+Please allow 24 hours for this absence to be corrected.